Write a Captivating Opening Line

 That said… don’t you just love a great opening line?

 The fun thing about writing a novel is that you get to choose… everything.
 And you can choose what kind of opening line you want, what type of sentence appropriately sets up your novel.
 You can choose to set a stage or create a setting.
 You can reveal a character.
 You can drop the reader into the middle of a scene.
 You can introduce conflict.
 You can have your character speak a line of dialogue.
 There’s no one right way to do it.
-You might want to try several different “types” of first lines if you’re doing this little contest (that’s why I allowed five entries).
+You might want to try several different “types” of first lines.
 It’s a good exercise in stretching your imagination and playing with words.

 -brought an immediate smile (or stab) of recognition